The ABCs of Off-road and Recreational Vehicle Use

 All-terrain vehicle (ATV) is defined by Florida Statute §317.0003(1) as any motorized off-highway or all-terrain vehicle 50 inches or less in width, weighing less than 1,200 pounds, designed to travel on three or more tires with a seat designed to be straddled and handlebars for steering control, intended for use by a single operator with no passenger.
-There are also two-rider ATVs, which are ATVs that are specifically designed by the manufacturer for a single operator and one passenger (Fla.
-Stat.
-317.0003(10)).
+There are also two-rider ATVs, which are specifically designed by the manufacturer for a single operator and one passenger.

-Off-highway motorcycle (OHM) is any motorized vehicle used off the road/highway that has a seat or saddle for the use of the rider and is designed to travel with not more than two wheels in contact with the ground, and it excludes a tractor or a moped.
+Off-highway motorcycle (OHM) is any motorized vehicle used off the road/highway with a seat or saddle for the rider’s use and designed to travel with not more than two wheels in contact with the ground, excluding a tractor or moped.

 Low-speed vehicle is any four-wheeled electric vehicle whose top speed is between 20 to 25 miles per hour.

-In Florida, an ATV, ROV and OHM cannot be operated on a public road, street or highway.
-The only exception is that they may be operated on a unpaved public roadway where the posted speed limit is less than 35 miles per hour and only during daytime (Fla.
-Stat. §316.2123).
+In Florida, an ATV, ROV, and OHM cannot be operated on a public road, street, or highway.
+The only exception is that they may be operated on an unpaved public roadway where the posted speed limit is less than 35 miles per hour and only during daytime (Florida Statute §316.2123).

-An ATV, OHM or ROV operator under 16 years of age must be supervised by a licensed driver and must wear a helmet and eye protection.
-In addition to direct supervision, eye protection, over-the-ankle boots, and a safety helmet, those under 16 who want to operate the off-highway vehicle on a public land must also pass a safety course (Fla.
-Stat. §261.20(3)).
+An ATV, OHM, or ROV operator under 16 years of age must be supervised by a licensed driver and must wear a helmet and eye protection.
+In addition to direct supervision, eye protection, over-the-ankle boots, and a safety helmet, those under 16 who want to operate the off-highway vehicle on public land must also pass a safety course (Florida Statute §261.20(3)).

-The operator of an off-highway vehicle may not carry a passenger unless a vehicle is specifically designed by the manufacturer to carry an operator and a single passenger (i.e. two-rider ATV).
+An off-highway vehicle operator may not carry a passenger unless a vehicle is specifically designed by the manufacturer to carry an operator and a single passenger (i.e., two-rider ATV).

-Anyone who violates the above-mentioned laws commits a noncriminal infraction and is subject to a fine of not less than $100.
+Anyone who violates the laws mentioned above commits a noncriminal infraction and is subject to a fine of not less than $100.
 In addition, he or she might be prohibited from operating an off-highway vehicle on public lands.
-The fine for a second or subsequent violation or for a violation with intent to defraud is not less than $500.
-(Fla.
-Stat.
-261.20(6)).
+The fine for a second or subsequent violation or a violation with intent to defraud is not less than $500 (Florida Statute 261.20(6)).

-A low-speed vehicle may be operated on the streets only if the posted speed limit is 35 mph or less.
-(Fla.
-Stat. §316.2122).
+A low-speed vehicle may be operated on the streets only if the posted speed limit is 35 mph or less (Florida Statute §316.2122).
 However, the rider of a low-speed vehicle may cross a road or street at an intersection where that road or street has a higher speed limit.
-In addition to being equipped with headlamps, stop lamps, turn signal lamps, tail lamps, reflex reflectors, parking brakes, rearview mirrors, windshields, seat belts, and vehicle identification numbers, a low-speed vehicle must be registered and insured and its operator must always have in its possession a valid driver’s license.
+A low-speed vehicle must be equipped with headlamps, stop lamps, turn signal lamps, tail lamps, reflex reflectors, parking brakes, rearview mirrors, windshields, seat belts, and vehicle identification numbers.
+It must also be registered and insured, and its operator must always have a valid driver’s license in their possession.

-A golf cart may not be operated on public roads or streets, except for the roads specifically designated by a county for golf cart use, roads that are part of the State Park Road System if the posted speed limit is 35 miles per hour or less, or when the appropriate sign on the road indicates that such golf cart operation is allowed (Fla.
-Stat. §316.212).
+A golf cart may not be operated on public roads or streets, except on roads designated explicitly by a county for golf cart use.
+A golf cart is also prohibited on roads that are part of the State Park Road System if the posted speed limit is 35 miles per hour or less, or when the appropriate sign on the road indicates that such golf cart operation is allowed (Florida Statute §316.212).
 A person under 14 may not operate a golf cart on public roads or streets.

-We at Meldon Law strongly believe that public education is the first step in the prevention of an accident or in the recovery from one.
+At Meldon Law, we strongly believe that public education is the first step in preventing an accident or the recovery from one.

-Based on Jeffrey Meldon’s, founder of Meldon Law, over 40 years of helping accident victims get justice and a fair shake from the insurance companies, he has written the consumer guide book, Seven Mistakes That Can Wreck Your Florida Accident Case.
-You can request your free, no obligation copy right now, or contact our office for your complimentary copy sent to you today.
+Our Meldon Law founder, Jeffrey Meldon, has over 40 years of helping accident victims get justice and a fair shake from insurance companies.
+He has drawn on his many decades of legal experience to write the consumer guide book, Seven Mistakes That Can Wreck Your Florida Accident Case.
+You can request your free, no-obligation copy right now, or contact our office to have your complimentary copy sent to you today.